An Introduction to Objectives and Key Results (OKRs)

 Why OKRs?

-At Genomics England we summed it up like this: outcomes, transparency, & alignment.
+At Genomics England we summed it up this way: outcomes, transparency, & alignment.

 OKRs give you a platform for having difficult and productive conversations.
 If my team has committed to climbing Mount Everest and I’m building a nuclear submarine, we need to talk.
 OKRs make our goals clear and guarantee that we address mis-alignment.